AdesinaA/Data-Science-Projects/Promotion Prediction/readme.md

 Dataset used for this task can be find [here](https://www.kaggle.com/competitions/intercampusai2019)

 ## Tools
-python, pandas, matplotlib & some machine learning algorithms.
+python, pandas, matplotlib & catboost algorithm.